aws-samples/sample-aws-modernization-with-qumulo/content/2_deployment/22_storage_deploy.md

 - **Configuration Consistency**: Ensures compute and storage configurations match
 - **Security**: Encryption keys and access patterns stored securely

-{{% notice warning %}}
-**Workshop Note**: These parameters are automatically created and managed by Terraform.
-Manual modification can break the connection between storage and compute infrastructure.
+::alert[**Workshop Note**: These parameters are automatically created and managed by Terraform.
+Manual modification can break the connection between storage and compute infrastructure.]{type="warning"}
-{{% /notice %}}

 ---